causify-ai/tutorials/class_project_instructions/Projects/AutoGluon_Project_Description.md

 **Description**

-AutoGluon is an open-source AutoML framework designed to simplify the process of building and deploying machine learning models.
-It automates tasks such as data preprocessing, feature engineering, model selection, and hyperparameter tuning, allowing users to achieve high-quality results with minimal effort.
+In this project, students will use AutoGluon, an open-source library that automates machine learning tasks, to build and evaluate models with minimal coding effort.
+AutoGluon supports various data types and tasks, including tabular data, images, and text, allowing users to efficiently tackle machine learning problems.

 Technologies Used
 AutoGluon

+- Automates the training and tuning of machine learning models.
-- Supports various data types, including tabular, text, and image data.
+- Supports multiple data types and tasks (classification, regression, object detection, etc.).
-- Automatically selects and tunes models using state-of-the-art algorithms.
+- Provides built-in capabilities for model ensembling and stacking.
-- Provides easy-to-use APIs for quick experimentation and deployment.
+- Offers easy-to-use APIs for quick experimentation and deployment.
-- Includes built-in evaluation metrics for assessing model performance.

----

-### Project 1: Predicting Housing Prices
+### Project 1: Predicting House Prices (Difficulty: 1)

-**Difficulty**: 1 (Easy)
+**Project Objective**:

-**Project Objective**: Build a predictive model to estimate housing prices based on various features such as location, size, and amenities.
+Develop a model to predict house prices based on various features such as location, size, and amenities.
+The goal is to optimize the prediction accuracy using AutoGluon.

-**Dataset Suggestions**: Search for real estate datasets available on Kaggle or government open data portals.
+**Dataset Suggestions**:
+- **Dataset**: Ames Housing Dataset
+- **Source**: Available on Kaggle [Ames Housing Dataset](https://www.kaggle.com/datasets/prestonvong/ames-housing-data)

 **Tasks**:
-- Data Ingestion:
-  - Load the dataset containing housing features and prices into a Pandas DataFrame.

-- Data Preprocessing:
-  - Clean the dataset by handling missing values and encoding categorical variables.
+- **Data Preprocessing**: Load the dataset and handle missing values and categorical features using AutoGluon's preprocessing capabilities.

-- Model Training:
-  - Use AutoGluon to automatically train multiple regression models and select the best-performing one.
+- **Model Training**: Utilize AutoGluon to train multiple regression models automatically.

-- Model Evaluation:
+- **Hyperparameter Tuning**: Leverage AutoGluon’s built-in hyperparameter optimization to improve model performance.
-  - Evaluate model performance using metrics such as RMSE and R².
+- **Model Evaluation**: Evaluate the models using metrics like RMSE and R-squared.

-- Visualization:
-  - Visualize the predicted vs. actual prices using Matplotlib or Seaborn.
+- **Visualization**: Visualize the predicted vs. actual prices using Matplotlib.

----

-### Project 2: Customer Segmentation for E-commerce
+### Project 2: Customer Churn Prediction (Difficulty: 2)
-**Difficulty**: 2 (Medium)

-**Project Objective**: Implement clustering algorithms to segment customers based on purchasing behavior to enhance targeted marketing strategies.

-**Dataset Suggestions**: Look for e-commerce transaction datasets on Kaggle or open datasets from government sources.
+**Project Objective**:
+Create a classification model to predict customer churn for a telecom company based on customer demographics and service usage.
+The goal is to identify at-risk customers to improve retention strategies.

+**Dataset Suggestions**:
+- **Dataset**: Telco Customer Churn
+- **Source**: Available on Kaggle [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 **Tasks**:
-- Data Collection:
-  - Import the customer transaction dataset and summarize key features.

-- Feature Engineering:
-  - Create additional features such as total spending, frequency of purchases, and recency of last purchase.

-- Clustering with AutoGluon:
-  - Utilize AutoGluon to apply clustering algorithms (e.g., K-means, DBSCAN) and determine optimal clusters.

-- Cluster Analysis:
-  - Analyze the characteristics of each customer segment and visualize them using scatter plots.

-- Insights Generation:
-  - Generate actionable insights based on customer segments for targeted marketing campaigns.

----
+- **Data Exploration**: Perform exploratory data analysis to understand feature distributions and relationships.
+- **Feature Engineering**: Create new features and encode categorical variables using AutoGluon’s feature handling capabilities.
+- **Model Training**: Use AutoGluon to train various classification models and compare their performance.
+- **Model Interpretation**: Analyze feature importance to understand which factors contribute most to churn.
+- **Deployment**: Save the best-performing model for future predictions and demonstrate how to use it for new customer data.

-### Project 3: Sentiment Analysis on Product Reviews
+### Project 3: Image Classification for Plant Disease Detection (Difficulty: 3)
-**Difficulty**: 3 (Hard)

-**Project Objective**: Develop a sentiment analysis model to classify product reviews as positive, negative, or neutral using text data from online sources.

-**Dataset Suggestions**: Access publicly available product review datasets on platforms like Kaggle or HuggingFace Datasets.
+**Project Objective**:
+Develop a deep learning model to classify images of plants and detect diseases.
+The goal is to achieve high accuracy in identifying healthy vs. diseased plants using AutoGluon.

+**Dataset Suggestions**:
+- **Dataset**: PlantVillage Dataset
+- **Source**: Available on Kaggle [PlantVillage Dataset](https://www.kaggle.com/datasets/emmarex/plantdisease)

 **Tasks**:
-- Data Gathering:
-  - Collect a dataset of product reviews along with their associated ratings.

-- Text Preprocessing:
-  - Clean and preprocess the text data by removing noise, tokenizing, and applying transformations.

-- Model Training with AutoGluon:
-  - Leverage AutoGluon to train various NLP models for sentiment classification and choose the best one based on performance.

-- Performance Evaluation:
+- **Data Preparation**: Load the dataset and preprocess images (resizing, normalization) for model training.
+- **Model Selection**: Utilize AutoGluon’s image classification capabilities to automatically select and train the best models.
+- **Transfer Learning**: Fine-tune pre-trained models on the dataset to improve classification performance.
-  - Evaluate the model using classification metrics such as accuracy, precision, recall, and F1-score.
+- **Performance Evaluation**: Evaluate models using accuracy, precision, recall, and F1-score metrics.

-- Visualization:
-  - Create visualizations to show sentiment distribution and model performance across different product categories.
+- **Visualization**: Create visualizations of misclassified images and analyze the model’s performance on different classes.

 **Bonus Ideas (Optional)**:
-- Implement additional preprocessing techniques such as stemming or lemmatization.
-- Experiment with ensemble methods to combine predictions from multiple models for improved accuracy.
-- Explore transfer learning by fine-tuning pre-trained NLP models within the AutoGluon framework.
+- For Project 1: Implement cross-validation to ensure robustness in model performance.
+- For Project 2: Compare the AutoGluon model with traditional models (like Logistic Regression) to highlight the advantages of automation.
+- For Project 3: Explore data augmentation techniques to improve the model's ability to generalize on unseen data.